frefrik/covid19norge-telegram-bot/README.md

 </a>

 ## Description
-Telegram-bot that keeps track of the COVID-19 situation in Norway.
+Telegram bot for tracking live COVID-19 statistics in Norway.

 The bot autoposts live COVID-19 updates to a group/channel/user of your choosing:
 ```yaml